South Wairarapa District: Features

-The district comprises the floodplain of the Ruamahanga River and the associated Lake Wairarapa, as well as the long southern stretch of Palliser Bay.
+The district comprises the floodplain of the Ruamāhanga River and the associated Lake Wairarapa, as well as the long southern stretch of Palliser Bay.
 To the west of the plains rise the eastern slopes of the Remutaka Range, the crest of which forms the western boundary of the district, while the Aorangi Range lies to the south-east.
 The southernmost point of the North Island, Cape Palliser, is in the South Wairarapa.

 While it is predominantly rural, the South Wairarapa has three towns.
 The two largest towns, almost identical in population, are Greytown and Featherston.
 Greytown is where Arbor Day was first celebrated in New Zealand.
-The Fell Locomotive Museum in Featherston has a museum displaying the world's only Fell locomotive.
+The Fell Locomotive Museum in Featherston exhibits the only remaining steam-powered Fell railway locomotive in the world.
 The third-largest town and the seat of the district council is Martinborough; it is the centre of a nationally important wine-producing area.

 It is expected that the number of people living in the district's urban areas will increase due to rising property prices in Wellington proper, and the proximity to transport links.